Search and rescue

 Search and rescue (SAR) is the search for and provision of aid to people who are in distress or imminent danger.
 The general field of search and rescue includes many specialty sub-fields, typically determined by the type of terrain the search is conducted over.
-These include mountain rescue; ground search and rescue, including the use of search and rescue dogs; urban search and rescue in cities; combat search and rescue on the battlefield and air-sea rescue over water.
+These include mountain rescue; ground search and rescue, including the use of search and rescue dogs (such as K9 units); urban search and rescue in cities; combat search and rescue on the battlefield and air-sea rescue over water.

-International Search and Rescue Advisory Group (INSARAG) is a UN organization that promotes the exchange of information between national urban search and rescue organizations.
+International Search and Rescue Advisory Group (INSARAG) is a UN organisation that promotes the exchange of information between national urban search and rescue organisations.
 The duty to render assistance is covered by Article 98 of the UNCLOS.

 Definitions

 There are many different definitions of search and rescue, depending on the agency involved and country in question.